Simulation with Modifications to Parameters and Model Code

 is effectively a typical subject analysis.

-repeating the data set three for each value of KASCALE
+repeating the data set three for each value of KASCALE, and

 any data manipulation tool (such as base R or dplyr) could be used.